garden-io/garden/docs/overview/case-studies/testing-microservices.md

 ---
 order: 2
-title: "Case Study: How Podium End-to-End Tests Hundreds of Services a Day"
+title: "How Podium End-to-End Tests Hundreds of Services a Day"
 ---

 # How Podium End-to-End Tests Hundreds of Services a Day